bofeng/hexo-blog/source/_posts/Config-Apache-proxypass-for-gunicorn-with-Unix-Domain-Socket.md

 ## Use Nginx

-Config this with Nginx is painless, no matter you can using HTTP or UDS, just set that in your backend upstream:
+Config this with Nginx is painless, no matter you are using HTTP or UDS, just set that in your backend upstream:

 ```nginx
 upstream backend_server {